 The recycling center gives me access to lots of different types of bottles.
 High-end liquor bottles and vintage glass pieces tend to be made from thicker glass and make great sea glass.

 My BEST sea glass results were achieved using old telephone insulators.
-When I decided to smash an already-cracked aqua colored glass insulator the resulting sea glass was a gorgeous blue-green color that created beautiful, thick stones of manufactured sea glass.
+When I decided to smash an already-cracked aqua colored glass insulator, the resulting sea glass was a gorgeous blue-green color that created beautiful, thick stones of manufactured sea glass.
+(I’ve since discovered you can get the same result by tumbling the coarse stones of colored glass made for decorative firepits, they even have glass stones in this vintage turquoise shade)

 Step 2: Break Glass

 This is by far the most dangerous part.
 Please be smart, safe, and glass savvy.
 Glass is pointy and dangerous, handle with extreme caution and with all appropriate safety equipment.
 And for the love of your eyeballs, do not skip protective eyewear.

 A. Have the barrel of your tumbler open and nearby.
-Place the glass to be broken in one heavy plastic bag, then place that bag into another heavy plastic bag.
-Put on goggles and gloves and place the bagged object in a cardboard box.
+Place the unbroken glass in a heavy plastic bag, then place that bag into another heavy plastic bag.
+Put on goggles and gloves and place the bagged object inside a cardboard box.

 B. With goggles on, use the flat side of the hammer to strike the object until it breaks.
-Continue striking the large pieces until the pieces are somewhat uniform in the size range you desire for your sea glass products.
+Continue striking the large pieces until the pieces are somewhat uniform in the size range you desire for your sea glass products (remember, tumbling will make pieces a bit smaller!).

-C. Carefully, with gloved hands, dump the contents of the plastic bags into your colander or egg basket.
-Tiny shards of glass will fall through the colander leaving the big chunks behind.
-(When I do this part, I work over box placed within a double-bagged trash can in my garage, to minimize cleanup) Gently shake the basket of glass till the small shards are removed, then with gloved hands manually move the larger chunks of glass into the barrel of the rock tumbler.
+C. Carefully, with hands protected by cut-resistant gloves, dump the contents of the plastic bags into your colander or egg basket (over a safe receptacle).
+Tiny shards of glass will fall through the basket leaving the big chunks behind.
+(When I do this part, I work over a double-bagged trash can, to minimize cleanup) Gently shake the basket of glass till the small shards are removed, then with gloved hands manually move the larger chunks of glass into the barrel of the rock tumbler.

 Step 3: Turn Broken Glass into Sea Glass!